 The malware virus attack happened Friday (3/6) evening after an attachment was opened that contained the virus.
-The virus infected up to 1,000 computers connected to the City network, before the network was shutdown by Technology Solutions.
-That is why is it very important for employees not to click on any attachment or link sent by a stranger or unknown source.
-Durham City and County are not unique in attacks such as this, as numerous ransomware attacks have happened in cities throughout the nation.
-Fortunately, the City of Durham was prepared for a situation such as and and had backed up much of the City’s data.
+The virus infected up to 1,000 computers connected to the City network before the network was shutdown by Technology Solutions.
+That is why it is very important for employees not to click on any attachment or link sent by a stranger or unknown source.
+Durham City and County are not unique in attacks such as this, as numerous malware attacks have happened in cities throughout the nation.
+Fortunately, the City of Durham was prepared for a situation such as this one and had backed up much of the City’s data.

 Due to the type of virus used, technology professionals have assured the City that neither employee nor resident data or information was compromised.

 Recovering all City systems, including some specific departmental applications, is still in progress.
 However, most major systems and network drives are back online.
 For more details, please visit our Work from Home page.